ashen396/Real-Time-Messenger/README.md

 # Real-Time-Messenger

+This application uses React with Express and Node.js.
+The server and client both included.
+Socket.IO is used for the communication between clients.

+Express with NodeJS is used for the server.
+It listens for any requests made combined with Socket.IO for real-time communication.

+Socket.IO Client is used with React for retrieval and sending of messages.

 Clone the git repository and navigate to the file system

 Two sub-directories named as server and websushi will be visible